|Ypres 1916-18 Campaign (FRENCH!) : This is the current document explaining the rules for our 'historic' campaign here in Brussels.||01-15-2011||184|

 Name: Special Operations

-Awarded to those members that go above and beyond to complete special assignments for me.
+Awarded to those members that go above and beyond to support the site and community.

 Name: Reputation 100